schoudhary-conga/hackathon-project/perfbot-hackathon/README.md

 # - In Foundry: Publish → Teams and Microsoft 365 Copilot
 ```

-See [docs/architecture.md](docs/architecture.md) for detailed architecture.
+See [docs/setup-guide.md](docs/setup-guide.md) for detailed setup steps.

 ---

 ## Demo

+See [demo/demo-script.md](demo/demo-script.md) for the 2-minute demo walkthrough.

 **Example interaction:**
 ```